casstanje/casstanje-shell/README.md

 ### Bugs
 - Powerprofile wheel doesn't update correctly, and glitches out sometimes.
 It works as it should, but visually... not so much
 - Notifications are still shown in the menu even when dnd is on
-- Some text is a little blurry, for some reason.
-It might be because of the renderType of the text.
-According to the QML manual, the default renderType can look bad on large scales, which might be the issue here
 ### Others
 - Implement the catppuccin sddm theme, which should also follow the system flavor
 - User icon using AccountService instead of my "custom" "implementation"